Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 People often asked me if I’m annoyed by all those requests, it can be on a very regular basis sometimes (about 50 times per day in Samarkand, Uzbekistan, I’m not lying, and I don’t even count all the invitations at various buffets, to have tea, to have dinner…).
 No that doesn’t bother me, almost everyone is nice and welcoming.
 But I know many black people who are annoyed by all the picture requests, or other ones who don’t have my patience… So be prepared if you go to an area with few black people!

-This is a question you’re gonna get very often.
+I wrote a whole article about this.
+This is a question you’re gonna get asked very often.
 When you’re a black person coming from a Western country, for some reason, most of the time, people don’t believe you.
 “Where are you from?”
 “From France!”
 “No but where are you really from?”
 “Really?
 From Paris!”
 “No but hmmm… Where were you born?”
 “In Paris!”
 “And you grew up there!?”
 “Yeah!”
 It’s kinda crazy all those people thinking it’s not conceivable to have black people from France on this planet.
 And I’m not even talking about people coming from poor or developing countries.
 I also had this kind of exchange with other Westerners!!!
 Incredible!